galshilo/chrome-extension-manifest-webpack-plugin/README.md

         }
 })
 ```

-options:
+Options:

-inputFile: Existing manifest file.
+* inputFile: Existing manifest file.

-outputFile: Newly created manifest file.
+* outputFile: Newly created manifest file

-replace: Array of objects with the follwing keys:
+* replace: Array of objects with the follwing keys:\
-        pattern: pattern to search for.
+        pattern: pattern to search for\
-        value: value to be replaced with.
+        value: value to be replaced with\

-props: add new or overwrite manifest entries.
+* props: add new or overwrite manifest entries